 GeneCards Summary for NPR2 Gene

 NPR2 (Natriuretic Peptide Receptor 2) is a Protein Coding gene.
-Diseases associated with NPR2 include acromesomelic dysplasia, maroteaux type and epiphyseal chondrodysplasia, miura type.
+Diseases associated with NPR2 include acromesomelic dysplasia, maroteaux type and tall stature - scoliosis - macrodactyly of the great toes.
 Among its related pathways are CREB Pathway and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include identical protein binding and receptor activity.
+GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is ADCY5.